Definition: Defining the Meaning of ICF

 Invisible Disabilities are disabilities that are not immediately apparent to others.
 It is estimated that 10% of people in the U.S. have a medical condition considered a type of invisible disability.

-Facts: Disability Classification
+Quick Facts: Disability Classification

 Disabilities can affect people in different ways, even when one person has the same type of disability as another person.
 Some disabilities may be hidden, known as invisible disability.
 There are many types of disabilities, such as those that affect a person's: